vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/03-how-does-fastendpoints-help.md

 [click]

-What I have found, is that by pushing a lot of the thought process right up to the presentation layer, it causes almost a sense of revulsion when you start seeing the sort of code that would have typically been domain-ish, or the sort of thing that would usually live in the application layer.
+And what I have found, is that by pushing a lot of the thought process right up to the presentation layer, it causes almost a sense of revulsion when you start seeing the sort of code that absolutely could go into the domain layer.

 It goes very much from "yeah, this looks a bit off" to "nah, this just isn't right at all".